Hemanthm5678/Covid-19-Capstone-project/README.md

 ## Key Results
 * **Trend Visualization:** Successfully mapped the historical correlation between infection spikes and recovery rates using interactive Plotly graphs.
-* [cite_start]**Future Forecasting:** Built a predictive model using Prophet that successfully projects case numbers 7 days into the future[cite: 8], complete with upper and lower confidence intervals to account for volatility.
+* **Future Forecasting:** Built a predictive model using Prophet that successfully projects case numbers 7 days into the future, complete with upper and lower confidence intervals to account for volatility.

 ## How to Run This Project
 1. Clone the repository to your local machine.